dougeby/IntuneDocs/InTuneDocs/develop/intune-app-sdk-android.md

 ## MAM Service Enrollment (new!)

 ### Overview
-Intune app protection policy without device enrollment, also known as APP-WE or MAM-WE, allows apps to be managed by Intune without device enrollment with Intune MDM.
+Intune app protection policy without device enrollment, also known as APP-WE or MAM-WE, allows apps to be managed by Intune without the need for the device to be enrolled Intune MDM.
+APP-WE works with or without device enrollment.
 The Company Portal is still required to be installed on the device, but the user does not need to sign into the Company Portal and enroll the device.

+> [!NOTE]
-Apps are now required to support app protection policy without enrollment.
+> All apps are required to support app protection policy without enrollment.

-### Requirements
+#### Workflow

 When an app creates a new user account, it should register the account for management with the Intune App SDK.
 The SDK will handle the details of enrolling the app in the MAM service; if necessary, it will retry any enrollments at appropriate time intervals if failures occur.